visormatt/generator-react-up/DEVELOPMENT.md

 ## Development:
-Since we are generally building ES6 components it only felt right that we update the generator to be built in ES6 as well.
-As such, we keep all our code in the `src/` directory and use babel to transpile it back to ES5 for compatibility.
+Yeoman expects our generator files to be located in a `generators/` directory so we compile all of our ES6 code down to ES5 and voila.

 We also need to setup our `.gitignore` and `.npmignore` so we don't keep the wrong versions of the files in the incorrect place.
 We don't want to commit our compiled generators to our repo so we ignore the `generators` folder which is created by our `npm run build` and `npm run develop` scripts.
 On the NPM registry side of things, we only want to add the compiled versions so we ignore the `src` folder.

-Yeoman expects our generator files to be located in a `generators/` directory so we just output of files there directly.
-We

-#### Local:
+**Local Development:**
 - Pull this repository locally
 - CD into root directory
 - `npm link`